-Good luck Job Offer Rejected: Did your recognized good luck go untapped?
+Good luck Job Offer Rejected: Did your recognized good luck go untapped like mine?

 Have you ever had good luck happen to you and you not fulfill its promise?